 What to do if you find an injured raptor: Eagle, Hawk, Falcon, Owl, Vulture

-If you find an injured or downed raptor, please call call our toll free rescue hotline: (866) 888-7261.
+If you find an injured or downed raptor, please call the toll-free rescue hotline for the Raptor Conservation Alliance at (866) 888-7261.
 Select the region of Nebraska where the raptor is located.
-Please leave a voicemail if the call is not answered and we will respond as quickly as possible.
+Please leave a voicemail if the call is not answered and a member of thier staff will respond as quickly as possible.
 You may also contact the nearest Nebraska Games & Parks Conservation Officer, your local Humane Society, or local law enforcement.
 Found an animal other than a raptor?

 First Rule of Raptor Handling